tsoj/ecs_prototype/README.md

-ecs with customizeable components and systems
+ecs with customizable components and systems